 Trying not to think about something will cause you to think about it more.
 All of us know this phenomenon but we don’t know how to deal with it.
-The most deadly emotion we suppress is anxiety.
+The deadliest emotion we suppress is anxiety.
 It is a survival response and our whole being is repulsed by it.
 Prolonged exposure to raw anxiety is the worst part of the human existence.
 It is a universal problem that few people want to admit to much less discuss.

-A few weeks ago I was discussing the problem with one of my best friends, George.
-He has an 11 year-old son, Nate, who is personable, athletic, good-looking, and has many friends.
+A few weeks ago, I was discussing the problem with one of my best friends, George.
+He has an 11-year-old son, Nate, who is personable, athletic, good-looking, and has many friends.
 He has a wonderful family life.
 George has engaged his family with many of the principles of dealing with Neurophysiologic Disorder.
 (NPD) One of the exercises is the writing down of his thoughts and throwing them away.
 Recently he suggested that Nate draw a picture of himself with these thoughts.

 He showed me the drawing.
 It was brutal.
 “I am ugly.
 I have no friends.
 No one likes me.
 I am stupid.”
 The list went on for 15 thoughts that were equally as negative.
 How could this be?
 He is living a childhood that remarkably rich and supportive.
 It reinforced to me that every human being struggles with disruptive thoughts.

 In 1987 Dr. Daniel Wegner, a Harvard psychologist published a paper, The Paradoxical Effects of Thought Suppression.
 (1) The experiment is commonly referred to as “White Bears”.
 He asked a group of students not to think about white bears.
 He designed it in a way that demonstrated that when you try not to think about something, not only do you think about it more; you think about it a lot more.
 He used the term, “trampoline effect.”
 He pointed out in an essay; The Seed of our Own Undoing, that simply writing down or saying the thoughts you are suppressing interrupts the phenomenon.